Fahire Battalgil: Early life

-Fahire Akim Hanim was born in Istanbul in 1902, she attended the French school of Notre Dame de Sion in Damascus where her father, Dr Etem Akif Bey, had attended.
+Battalgil was given the name Fahire Akim Hanim at her birth Istanbul either in 1902 or 1905 as there is discrepancy within reliable historical records.
+She attended the French school of Notre Dame de Sion in Damascus where her father, Dr Etem Akif Bey, was employed.
+At this school, she learned the speak French and Arabic fluently.
 Her secondary school was the Bezmi Alem High School from where she graduated in 1924.
-She graduated from the Darülfünun in 1926 with a qualification in Natural Science.
+Her graduation from secondary school was postponed due to her father's military service in various wars.
+She graduated from the Darülfünun, the previous name of the Istanbul University, in 1926 with a degree in Natural Science.
+Her grandfather was a palace physician, so Battalgil was a third generation college graduate.

 Career

-From April 1926 to October 1927 Fahire Akim Hanim had a position at the Tercan Vocational School, now part of Erzincan University where she was assigned to the Faculty of Science on 1 June 1927, being appointed as an assistant in the Institute of Zoology in August 1927.
-In 1931-32 she went to study at the Sorbonne in Paris in the Department of Zoology and Comparative Anatomy.
-In 1933, following the reform of Turkish universities, she was appointed as an Associate Professor of Zoology at the University of Istanbul.
-In November 1935 she participated in an expedition organised by the Fisheries Institute, and many such thereafter.
-With her colleague Suat Nigar she translated the lectures of Professor Andre Naville and after his sudden death in 1937 she took those lectures herself.
-In 1937 she became a full Associate Professor, under the German Zoologist Curt Kosswig, and in 1944 she became a full professor.
+From April 1926 to October 1927 Battalgil had a position at the Tercan Vocational School, now part of Erzincan University where she was assigned to the Faculty of Science.
+She started as a biology teacher, but eventually became the headmistress at the school.
+Battalgil became appointed as an assistant in the Institute of Zoology in August 1927.
+In 1931–32, she went to study at the Sorbonne in Paris in the Department of Zoology and Comparative Anatomy.
+In 1933, following the reform of Turkish universities, she was appointed as an associate professor of zoology at the University of Istanbul.
+While in Istanbul, she taught at the Eyup Middle School as a biology teacher.
+During her time at Istanbul, Battalgil translated lectures from French instructors.

+In November 1935 she participated in an expedition organized by the Fisheries Institute, and many such thereafter.
+It was primarily during these expedition that Battalgil identified and described the 30 new species of freshwater fish.
+With her colleague Suat Nigar, she translated the lectures of Professor Andre Naville and after his sudden death in 1937 she took those lectures herself.
+In 1937 she became a full associate professor, under the German Zoologist Curt Kosswig, and in 1944 she became a full professor.
 She was Turkey's first zoology doctor and first zoology professor.
-She died on 20 February 1948 in Istanbul and is buried in a family plot in a cemetery in Beşiktaş.
+She died due to complications during a brain surgery on 20 February 1948 in Istanbul and is buried in Kılıçali Yahya Efendi family cemetery in Beşiktaş.

+Throughout her career, she described at least 30 species of freshwater fish that are all endemic to Turkey.
+Only 15 of these described species are currently verified and considered valid by the scientific community.
+This discrepancy is primarily due to Battalgil's descriptions lacking the detail required in modern taxonomic descriptions of species.

 Legacy

-Battalgil was an important figure in Turkish ichthyology discovering a number of new species for Turkey and describing a number of new species of fish to science.
+Battalgil was an important figure in Turkish ichthyology discovering and describing a number of new species of freshwater fish to science.
 Examples include Alburnus adanensis, Barbus oligolepis, Pseudophoxinus caralis and Squalius cephaloides.